Amazon Redshift accelerates your time to insights with fast, easy, and secure cloud data warehousing at scale.

-Amazon Redshift Serverless (preview): Amazon Redshift Serverless (preview) is a serverless option of Amazon Redshift that makes it easy to run and scale analytics in seconds without the need to set up and manage data warehouse infrastructure.
+Amazon Redshift Serverless: Amazon Redshift Serverless is a serverless option of Amazon Redshift that makes it easy to run and scale analytics in seconds without the need to set up and manage data warehouse infrastructure.
 With Redshift Serverless, any user—including data analysts, developers, business professionals, and data scientists—can get insights from data by simply loading and querying data in the data warehouse.
 Learn more.

-Query Editor v2: Make your data in Amazon Redshift and your data lake more accessible to data analysts, data engineers, and other SQL users with a web-based analyst workbench for data exploration and analysis using SQL.
+Query Editor v2: Use SQL to make your Amazon Redshift data and data lake more accessible to data analysts, data engineers, and other SQL users with a web-based analyst workbench for data exploration and analysis.
 Query Editor v2 lets you visualize query results in a single click, create schemas and tables, load data visually, and browse database objects.
-It also provides an intuitive editor for authoring SQL queries and sharing queries, analyses, visualizations, and annotations and securely sharing them with your team.
+It also provides an intuitive editor for authoring and sharing SQL queries, analyses, visualizations, and annotations, and securely sharing them with your team.